TheVikkodamus/White-Box-Dungeon_Adventures/homebrew/d6_checks.md

 As your character grows more experienced, their knack for specific tasks improves without requiring their raw physical attributes to change:

 * At **3rd, 6th, 9th, and 12th levels**, you may choose **one** Stat to increase its permanent Success Odds by **+1**.
-* *Example:* If your DEX check starts at a 1-in-6 chance, you can increase it to a 2-in-6 chance at 3rd level.
+* *Example:* If your total DEX check starts at a 1-in-6 chance, you can increase it to a 2-in-6 chance at 3rd level.
 At 6th level, you can choose to boost DEX again (to 3-in-6) or pick a different Stat to improve.
-* **Hard Cap:** No Stat's success odds can ever be improved beyond a **5-in-6** chance.
+* **Hard Cap:** No Stat's final success odds can ever be improved beyond a **5-in-6** chance.

 ---